xvzf/owlkeeper/README.md

 Owlkeeper will compile, start a local database server and then start itself.

 If you don't want to use the default db and want to start owlkeeper without it, run `make start-no-db`.
+Be aware, that in this case you have to change the db section in the file src/main/resources/owlkeeper.properties to your needs.

 ## Database bootstrap
 We are using docker based database for development and testing.